keawade/fixed-width-parser/README.md

   // - control characters: \u0000 \f �
   // - emojis 😀 🎉 🚀
-  // - other symbols and special characters: ⍺è¶ extendedCharacters?: boolean;
+  // - other symbols and special characters: ⍺è¶ extended?: boolean;
   // Allow each character in the given array.
 Each item should include only 1 character.
   // The characters listed here take priority over other options, for example, if
   // numeric characters are not allowed, but 0 is in the list of 'other'
   // characters, all numeric characters will be omitted except 0. other?: string[];
 ```